Coping With Epilepsy International Society for Neurofeedback and Research

 Ignorance is bliss!

 I guess it's a good thing I lived 1500 miles away from family when I first became pregnant.
 Of course at the time my family didn't know much about epilepsy either because I moved away shortly after being diagnosed because of my husband's (at the time) job.
 I did have two miscarriages.
-I also had two healthy pregnancies while staying on my anti-epileptic drug and working with all my docs.
+I also had two healthy pregnancies while staying on my AED and working with all my docs.
 My children have witnessed thier mother having seizures, so it makes them stronger, more sensitive & caring for others.
 AND both of my kids are now two healthy, happy, vibrant college graduates doing very well, thank you..........

 Cindy